Injured In An Oil Field Accident? We Are Here For You.

 - Minimize or dismiss the worker’s injuries through evaluations performed by company doctors

-If you have been injured in an oil field accident, you can expect the company, its insurer, and its lawyers to do everything possible to avoid paying you for your injuries.
-They are likely to deny responsibility for the accident, or even blame you for it.
+If you have been injured in an oil field accident, you can expect the company, its insurer and its lawyers to do everything possible to avoid paying you for your injuries.
+They are likely to deny responsibility for the accident or even blame you for it.
 They will attempt to limit your access to evidence that would help you.
-They may offer you minimal compensation, string you along for two years, then terminate your employment.
+They may offer you minimal compensation, string you along for two years and then terminate your employment.
 That is because the statute of limitations for personal injuries in Colorado is two years.
 In most cases, after two years have passed, you have lost the right to sue.

-If you have been injured in an oil field accident, you will need an experienced Denver personal injury lawyer by your side.
-At Shafner Law, we care about oil and gas workers in our state.
+If you have been injured in an oil field accident, you will need an experienced Denver personal injury attorney by your side.
+At Shafner Injury Law, we care about oil and gas workers in our state.
 We know how to navigate the complicated litigation surrounding oil field accident and explosion injuries.
-We consult with outside specialists on these cases, including specialized legal counsel, experts, and accident reconstructionists.
+We consult with outside specialists on these cases, including specialized legal counsel, experts and accident reconstructionists.
 If negotiations fail, we go to trial.
-We work on a contingent fee basis, and we do not get paid until you do.
+We work on a contingency fee basis, and we do not get paid until you do.